 Related Read: Disable Auto App Updates to Save Mobile Data on Android

 This approach has the benefit of only restricting background data, but when you open the app, it can still connect to the Internet.
 Also, this feature allows apps to connect to the Internet in the background when the phone is on a WiFi network, but if you want to restrict both cell and WiFi data, this option will not work, and you might want to look towards a dedicated app.

 2. Use a dedicated app to restrict mobile data for certain apps

 Another way to go about this problem is to use an app that will block mobile data for different apps.
 There are many apps that offer this functionality, and they can become your best friends when you want to save your data for a longer time.
 Most of these apps offer the same functionality, having a list of all the apps that need Internet access and two options, one to restrict cell data and one to restrict WiFi connectivity.

-If you want to turn off cell data on specific apps, just uncheck the box that corresponds to 3G connectivity and you are all set.
+If you want to turn off cell data on specific apps, just uncheck the box corresponding to 3G connectivity, and you are all set.
 The Android apps that allow you to do this are as follows:

 Note: Modifying features like restricting cell data usually requires apps that need root access, so be sure to root your device before installing them.

 Of course, there are other apps that have this function, but these three were tried and tested by thousands of users (including yours truly) and have proven their functionality time and time again.
 Also, there are some Automation apps for Android that can offer this functionality.